 There are 2 methods of drying bee pollen: oven drying and freeze drying.

 Yet, the effects on pollen quality have not been tested.
-It was only proved that it decreased the content of Vitamin C and Provitamin A. (wikipedia on the process of freeze-drying)
+It was only proven that it decreased the content of Vitamin C and Provitamin A. (wikipedia on the process of freeze-drying)

 The bee pollen that went the process of lyophilisation or freeze-drying, may be stored at room temperature without refrigeration, and it will be protected against spoilage for many years.